rn-ksheer/APRS_Wx_v2/README.md

 ## ✨ Features

 - 💻 **No Hardware Required**
-- 🌦️ Fetches real-time weather data from **Open-Meteo.com**
+- 🌦️ Fetches real-time weather data from **Open-Meteo.com**.
-- ⚡ Deploy an APRS WX beacon within minutes
+- ⚡ Deploy an APRS WX beacon within minutes.
-- 🔁 Optional auto-start on system boot
+- 🔁 Supports running on system startup.

 ---

 ## 💾 Requirements

 - 🪟 **Windows PC**
-- ✅ *No additional hardware needed!* 😁
+- ✅ *No additional hardware needed!*. 😁

 ---

 ## 🌐 Usage Guide

-Follow the configuration steps above, and you’ll be live on APRS in minutes! 📡
+Follow the configuration steps above, and you’ll be live on APRS in minutes!. 📡

 ---